lsrdg/tatoeba-karini/README.md

 # Tatoeba-karini

-Consult tatoeba.org from the command line.
+tatoeba.org on the command line.

-WARNING: this project is **extremely experimental**. (:
+WARNING: this project is **extremely experimental**.
+Join us (:

 > Tatoeba.org is a free collaborative online database of example sentences geared
 > towards foreign language learners.
 Its name comes from the Japanese term